DallasNovakowski/DallasNovakowski/content/post/2021-11-05-running-otree-through-prolific/index.markdown

 2. Have a functioning, multi-app otree project

-    -   I'm a novice, so this guide might be limited to one-sided (i.e., non-partnered) studies, check accordingly
+    -   This guide might be limited to one-sided (i.e., non-partnered) studies, check accordingly

 3. Have otree up-to-date to your preferences